Intilery/intilery.github.io/docs/guides/data-collection.md

 We highly recommend you start by [defining your business objectives](#define-business-objectives), and have included a template in the **Goals** tab to guide that process.

 With your business goals defined, start by defining how you want to track Page/Screen, Identify and Group events.
-Most customers use [default page tracking](/docs/tag/reference#page) and skip over that tab.
-The identify tab is where you specify which user traits you intend to collect like `first_name`, `last_name`, `email`, etc. Read more about the [identify call below](/docs/tag/reference#identify).

 From there, we recommend you specify Track events in the **Track (Custom)** tab.
 Note that we pre-created events with varying numbers of grouped properties (1 Prop Event, 2 Prop Event, etc).
 While more challenging to manage at first, this structure allows you to use the **Minimize Rows** button at the top to organize and view all events.